Paste a url where

 Named after the legendary Egyptian goddess, protector of the departed, the X-39A actually is more a kind of rescue machine.
 Even if a Mk 1 in-line cockpit is available, a Mk 1 cabin section also is available in the craft, giving her a three seats capability.

-More seriously, I built this spacecraft as some kind of a multi-roles light one.
-To serve as an escape vessel from a station or as a touristic one.
+This spacecraft was built as some kind of a multi-roles light one, able to serve as an escape vessel from a station, or as a touristic vessel.

 Just one thing has to be looked at: the level of electricity.
-The X-39A only had 250 units and so, it is always better to keep the upper side of the craft lighted during the transfers (and to evade night maneuverings).
+The X-39A only had 250 units and two small solar panels, so it is always better to keep the upper side of the craft lighted during the transfers (and to evade night maneuverings).

 A stock rocket called Sleg X-39A Nephthys.
 Built with 57 of the finest parts, its root part is Mark2Cockpit.